 Reaching this kind of non-customer takes extra work, which is why many of your competitors aren’t already doing it.

-The with the right framework, the work to create a blue ocean can be very productive.
+With the right framework, the work to create a blue ocean can be very productive.

 Begin by thinking about who these specific non-customers are.
 Why are they not using your industry now?
 And what can you tweak about your delivery or usage that will make your industry an alternative for them?